-Waiver Requirements Religious: Parents must submit a signed statement that immunizations are contrary to their religious beliefs.
-Medical: Physician must sign a statement that an immunization is medically contraindicated.
+Religious: Parents must submit a signed statement that immunizations are contrary to their religious beliefs.

+Medical: A physician must sign a statement that an immunization is medically contraindicated.

-Note: Children who are not in compliance must be excluded from school until the school receives proper documentation of immunizations.(MGL Ch.
+Note: Children who are not in compliance must be excluded from school until the school receives proper documentation of immunizations.
+(MGL Ch.
 76, Sec.
 15)